Maryland’s best defense for a stagnant offense is not to let its guard down

 Then Duane Washington Jr. nailed a three-pointer for the Buckeyes and Maryland’s Eric Ayala missed one on the other end.
-Ohio State, playing fast in transition. found Justin Ahrens on the wing for another shot from deep.
+Ohio State, playing fast in transition, found Justin Ahrens on the wing for another shot from deep.
 Maryland Coach Mark Turgeon called a timeout with 5:24 left in the half, but his team’s struggles continued.
 The Terps missed their next four field goal attempts and turned the ball over twice.
 Their lead evaporated, and Ohio State seized control — the painful product of that extended slump.

 Maryland has run into similar problems throughout the season.
 All teams endure poor shooting stretches, but the ruts the Terps get into have been particularly pronounced because their offensive issues have occasionally melded into their defensive lapses.